-A lot of factors go into a happy romance, like common interests, mutual respect, good communication, and physical attraction — just to name a few.
-Nevertheless, here’s one very important thing each introverted Myers-Briggs personality type craves in their relationship.
-Without it, they just won’t be happy.
+A lot of factors go into a happy romance, like mutual respect, good communication, and physical attraction — just to name a few.
+Nevertheless, there’s one important thing each introverted Myers-Briggs personality type craves in a relationship.
+Here’s what it is.

 ISFP — The warmth of intimacy